 Applicants must not have any overdue Council grant acquittals or outstanding debts with Council.

 Please read the grant guidelines prior to preparing your application.

-Submit your application online.
-The online application system allows you to save, develop and print out applications before you submit them.
+The online application system allows you to save, develop and print out your application before you submit it.

-If you have any enquiries about your proposal, phone Council on 07 3403 8888 and ask to speak with the Community Development Coordinator (Central).
+If you have any queries about your proposal, phone Council on 07 3403 8888 and ask to speak with the Community Development Coordinator (Central).